EnterpriseDB/tpa/docs/src/configure-source.md

 ## Quickstart

-Spin up a cluster with 2ndQPostgres, pglog  ical3, and bdr all built from stable branches:
+Spin up a cluster with 2ndQPostgres, pglogical3, and bdr all built from stable branches:

 ```bash